outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

               - examine inputs/outputs (required resources)
               - examine labor/energy processing (cooperative can be parasitic or symbiotic, where one agent is delegating more labor to other agents, or where labor is being traded evenly)

+            - you can permute the other interface objects & object attributes/rules to generate the full list of possible explanations, starting on the most explanatory interface and traversing to other interfaces based on available/derivable information

             https://phys.org/news/2020-02-chemists-unveil-influenza-protein.html

       - function types